I'm Honey!

 You Cannot Buy Class to be a Lady

 A lady is never defined by what she has.
 She is defined by who she is.
 First and foremost, if she is not kind, she is not a lady.
-Some women pretend they are nice, but a real lady knows when they are not.
+Some women pretend they are nice, but a real lady understands that how you behave is far more important than appearances.
 They have deep-seated agendas.
+Being rude is the opposite of being a lady, as it shows a lack of respect and proper manners.
 Fortunately, there are wonderful women out there who have ladylike characteristics.

 The lady of today has no rules save a few that in my opinion date back to the beginning of time.
 If she is lacking in this list of ladylike qualities… she was not, is not and will never be a lady.